-Eventually one opportunity led to another and Lyndsay found myself developing and growing artistically towards her music skills whilst exposing her talents through a number of live concerts, acoustic sessions, music marathons and private functions with her newly formed band in early Summer 2012 such as The Farsons Great Beer Festival, The Beland Music Festival, Live Music at Surfside, The B-Day Baystreet Birthday Celebrations, “Let It Snow” The Plaza Festive Season, The Rookies Charity Music Marathon, The MHSA Acoustic Session, Jamming for Gemgha2Jimma, Girl Power Acoustic Sundays, De Niro’s Bar, Acoustic Sessions at Zion Reggae Bar, FZL Union Group, Acoustic Saturdays at Tex Mex Bar & Grill, Friday Night Live Acoustic Sessions at Café Jubilee, Q Bar Christmas Eve Special, the IUSY World Festival, GET it Sundays and the ALS Fundraising Marathons to mention a few.
+Eventually one opportunity led to another and Lyndsay found myself developing and growing artistically towards her music skills whilst exposing her talents through a number of live concerts, acoustic sessions, music marathons and private functions with her newly formed band which started in early Summer 2012 such as The Farsons Great Beer Festival, The Beland Music Festival, Live Music at Surfside, The B-Day Baystreet Birthday Celebrations, “Let It Snow” The Plaza Festive Season, The Rookies Charity Music Marathon, The MHSA Acoustic Session, Jamming for Gemgha2Jimma, Girl Power Acoustic Sundays, Live Sessions at De Niro’s Bar, The Unplugged Sessions at Soho Lounge, ZION Acoustic Sessions, FZL Union Group, Acoustic Saturdays at Tex Mex Bar & Grill, Platform 2.0, Friday Night Live Acoustic Sessions at Café Jubilee, Wild Honey Street Sessions, Zejtun Folk Fest, School Disco, The MCAST ICT Chairty/Solidaritree Marathon, The Strait Beer Festival, Q Bar Christmas Eve Special, the IUSY World Festival, Get It Sundays, The Chocolate, Sweets and Ice-Cream Festival, Freshers Week on Campus, Acoustic Summer Sessions at the Hilton Hotel, Live Sessions at the Rooftop, Acoustic Summer Nights at the Funky Monkey, Live Acoustic Sessions at the Eden SuperBowl, Aperitivo Fridays, Aperol Spritz Sunsets, Ladies Night at the Thirsty Barber, Hugo’s Pub Goes Live, Live Sessions at Hard Rock Cafe’, Simon’s Pub Music Festival, The Talbot and Bons Live Music Marathon, Music for Charryty, The Malta International Food Festival, The Westin Dragonara Casino Nights, The APS Whisky and Wine Tasting Event, The GINGIO Connection, Live Sessions at the Preluna Hotel and the ALS Fundraising Marathons to mention a few.

 Needless to say, the modern day music industry is continuously searching for the complete artist and for this reason Lyndsay had decided to take her career to the next level and participate in a variety of music training workshops/programs, mainly the ‘Ultimate Artists Masterclass’ in Summer 2013/2014; a collaboration between Joshua Alamu (SLS vocal coach), Ali Tennant (international hit songwriter) and Eva Brandt (producer/music examiner) aiming to focus on a holistic approach for developing and aspiring artists in understanding vocals, songwriting and production followed by a number of live showcases in London were she had the opportunity to perform at prominent venues such as The Water Rats and Westminster University in Harrow Campus.
 Such an intense seminar has provided a platform to learn, network and develop the musical skills required to progress into music careers, whilst giving out professional guidance, mentoring and opportunities to compete in the music business.